Alternate Media Coordinator

 EXEMPT STATUS: Exempt

-- Coordinates and adapts a wide variety of instructional and related materials into a format that can be readily accessed by students with disabilities in collaboration with faculty, Disability Services staff, and other college technology staff.
+- Coordinates, creates, and/or adapts a wide variety of instructional and related materials into a format that can be readily accessed by students with disabilities in collaboration with faculty, Disability Services staff, and other college technology staff.

-- Analyzes course media to be presented, and researches viable formats currently available.
+- Performs gap analyses and analyzes course media to be presented, and researches viable formats currently available.
+Reviews and evaluates claims made in Voluntary Product Accessibility Templates (VPAT) for technology under consideration.

 - Coordinates the archival of adaptive materials for faculty to access, and maintains appropriate production records while ensuring that items are destroyed in a manner consistent with current legal practices when appropriate.